luka-radisic/iceplant-management-portal/HR_Attendance_Approval_Log_Plan.md

 ## Workflow

 1. HR changes approval status with a reason.
-2. Frontend sends PATCH to update status + POST to create log entry.
+2. Frontend sends PATCH to update status + POST to create log entry **with shift info**.
 3. Logs are fetched and displayed in employee profile.
 4. User can export logs anytime.